qcri/ArabicSpeechTextProcessing/README.md

   - You can use buildConf to explore inter annotator disagreement;
   - You can see example for reportWER function to comapre two files.

+### Analysis_is2019:
-## Analysis_is2019: This is for the interspeech submission; Toward Variability Resistant Dialectal Speech Evaluation
+This reflects the work for interspeech 2019 submission
+  - Toward Variability Resistant Dialectal Speech Evaluation.